blc460/GTA8/README.md

 ### Database

 The database folder contains the .csv files with the POI-data which was exported from openstreetmap.
 This data is stored in a postGIS-database.
 The script used to upload and modify the data can be found in the load_db.ipynb-file.
 The database itself was created in pgAdmin4 using the commands saved in table_creation.txt.
+The download of the .csv-files took place via overpass-turbo.eu, the query is saved in overpass-turbo_query.txt.

 ### website